Nico-Hei/GNW-Modding/README.md

 ## 3. Setting up *gnwmanager*
 We need gnwmanager because it provides a lot of usefull tools like flashing the chip banks of the gnw as well as unlock its bootloader.
-Iam not going to cover the bootloader step as ive allready done it on my first try. **Important side note** be carefull!
-While unlocking my bootloader my base firmware got deletet because of nintendos security measurments.
-I was not able to backup this firmware unfortunatly.
 SSH into programmer.

 Then iam installing pipx: `sudo apt install pipx -y` (pipx is like pip but with built in virtual environments).